aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/2-inject-manually/index.en.md

 weight : 11
 ---

+As an alternative, in the case of you are not able to change your application code to integrate with AWS SDK in order to sign the request, you can rely on a sidecar Proxy to do the work without changing your application.

-**AWS SIGv4 Proxy container**: It will automatically sign requests using the credentials obtained by AWS IAM role of Pod Identity in Amazon EKS.
+By relying on **[AWS SIGv4 Proxy container](https://github.com/awslabs/aws-sigv4-proxy)**: you can delegate automatically the requests's signing by using the credentials obtained by AWS IAM role of Pod Identity in Amazon EKS.
 It provides various configuration options including `--name vpc-lattice-svcs`, `--unsigned-payload` flag and logging options.

-The proxy container will listen to port 8080 and run as user `101`.
+The proxy container will listen on port 8080 and run as user `101`.
 The YAML snippet will look like below.

 ```yaml
       - name: sigv4proxy